cheeroo2020/aiva-glow-wallet/README.md

 **Chirantan (Chris) Gogoi**
 📍 Based in Australia
-🔭 Building, learning, and documenting the future of finance — one module at a time
+🔭 Exploring the future of money, wallets, AI, and cross-border finance
-💬 Reach out via [GitHub](https://github.com/cheeroo2020) or LinkedIn to collaborate!
+💼 Solo founder in learning & prototyping phase

+---

+## 📌 Note

+This project is a **solo founder prototype** in active build mode — equal parts experimentation, learning, and inspiration.